 Some More of Our Favorite Discreet Packs

 The Survival Backpack you choose depends on your unique needs.

 If you’re buying a pack specifically for long hikes then buy a hiking backpack, they are generally more comfortable and designed to be carried for hours on end.
 If you’re buying a bag that’s primary purpose is for bugging out, then a military bag is probably the way to go.
 The military pack is generally a bit cheaper, easier to organize, and easier to carry gear specifically made for bugging out.

 A few things to keep in mind when choosing a backpack

 - Often the manufacturing of military gear goes to the cheapest bidder, so mil-spec doesn’t always mean top quality.

 - Beware of cheap Chinese knockoffs.
 Gun shows and military surplus stores are notorious for selling cheap knockoff gear that may look like military gear but is far from the real thing.

 - Test, test, and then test some more.
 Try on a number of different bags and make sure you find something that fits your specific body size, frame, and unique needs.
 There is no one-size-fits-all bag; what works for me might be horrible for your specific needs.

 - Make sure it fits.
 Like a properly fitted pair of boots, a properly fitted pack is barely noticeable when it’s on.
-Trust me a poor fitting pack is going to be hell on your back, so you need to pay close attention to how the pack feels when testing put different bags.
+Trust me, a poor fitting pack is going to be hell on your back, so you need to pay close attention to how it feels.